 The building is, obviously, gone, although I'm not exactly certain where it was.
 The block between 27th/28th streets and 9th/10th avenues is the current Chelsea Park.
 The north end of the park is home to a City Department of Health facility, but the building appears to be of 1930's vintage.

 The address 407 should be on the north side of the street, which is home to the expansive Morgan Postal Facility.
-This building appears to be of relatively late vintage and could have been a reason for demolishing the old bath house.
+The part of the building facing 28th street was an addition built in 1992 that could have been a reason for demolishing the old bath house.
 The Morgan Postal Facility is an intake and sorting building connected to the Farley Main Post office by tunnels.
 This facility is also notable as site contaminated by the 2001 anthrax attacks that followed soon after the destruction of the World Trade Center.

 325-327 East 38th Street - Milbank Memorial Bath

 Although the city government began financing and constructing municipally-run baths at the turn of the century, there was still private philanthropic interest in the bath movement.
 In June 1902, Elizabeth Milbank Anderson, heiress to the Borden Condensed Milk Company fortune, announced that she would donate funds to the AICP sufficient to build a public bath.
 Milbank-Anderson was a leading NYC philanthropist, ultimately donating around $5 million to a number of institutions, primarily Barnard College.

 The large facility could accommodate 3,000 bathers a day and, in 1914, added a wet-wash laundry.
 The building currently on that site appears to be of appropriate vintage and type and serves as the Republic of Indonesia's mission to the United Nations (just to the north at 42nd Street).
 Note the doors that could be separate men's/women's entrances.